philipcaffeine/csuk8sday/gitops/Git-beginner.md

 # Quickstart examples for Git beginner

-Quick sample for beginners of Git for version control.

 1. Create a git repository, both from a directory and from cloning.
 Add and commit files.
 2. Working with remotes.
 3. Branch and merge.

-Intended for experimentation/evaluation ONLY.

 ## Download and install Git on your working machine